 Issues Facing Congress

-The State of the Union remarks and the leaked draft plan raise a number of important questions that Congress will have to answer in order to strike a deal.
+The State of the Union remarks and the leaked draft plan raise several important questions that Congress will have to answer to strike a deal.

 How much of the plan will be direct federal funding?